DIPlib/diplib/INSTALL_Linux.md

 We recommend you additionally specify the `-DCMAKE_CXX_FLAGS="-march=native"` option to `cmake`.
 This will enable additional optimizations that are specific to your computer.
-Note that the resuling binaries will likely be slower on another computer, and possibly not work at all.
+Note that the resulting binaries will likely be slower on another computer, and possibly not work at all.

 You can also do